gabbor/jwalker/README.md

 ### NPuzzle demo
 The executable jar file can easily solve *NPuzzle* problem instances using the *Best First* visit.

-You need to pass an initial problem configuration to the executable jar file as a csv file path command line argument.
+You need to pass an initial problem status to the executable jar file as a csv file path command line argument.

-Some example *NPuzzle* initial configurations can be found in the `examples` folder.
+Some example *NPuzzle* solvable statuses can be found in the `examples` folder.

 ```bash
 java -jar target/jwalker.jar npuzzle examples/npuzzle1.csv